christinedraper/knife-topo/README.md

 $ knife topo create test1 --disable-upload

+## knife topo delete <a name="delete"></a>

+	knife topo delete TOPOLOGY

+Deletes the specified topology.
+Does not delete the nodes in the topology, but does remove them from the topology by removing the `['topo']['name']` attribute which is used by `knife topo search`.

 ## knife topo export <a name="export"></a>

 	knife topo export [ TOPOLOGY [ NODE ... ]